 Singapore is a year-round destination although the best time to visit Singapore is between February and April to enjoy the dry season.

-All visitors to Singapore must meet the following entry requirements:
+All visitors will arrive at the Changi Airport and must meet the following entry requirements:

 - Valid travel document (minimum validity of 6 months at the time of departure)

 - Confirmed onward or return tickets (if applicable)

 - Entry facilities, including visas, to the next destination;